Skip to main content

 VERY LOW AVAILABILITY

-Kosher food extremely rare in UAE with minimal Jewish community infrastructure.
-Chabad of UAE operates in Dubai providing some kosher services.
-Abraham Accords (2020) with Israel opened possibilities, but kosher restaurants remain scarce.
-Observant travelers should bring provisions or rely on sealed international kosher products available in some Dubai supermarkets.
+Kosher food is hard to find in the UAE, and Jewish community infrastructure is limited.
+Chabad of UAE runs in Dubai and provides some kosher services.
+The 2020 Abraham Accords with Israel opened the door, but kosher restaurants are still scarce.
+Observant travelers are best off bringing provisions or relying on sealed international kosher products stocked by some Dubai supermarkets.

 Common Allergens